 - The nasal cavity leads into the pharynx.
-From the pharynx air passes into a rectangular chamber called larynx
+From the pharynx, air passes into a rectangular chamber called the larynx

 - Lungs are two in number and are present in the chest cavity of the body.
 Air sacs are richly supplied with blood vessels.
 When air enters the lungs, the blood takes in oxygen and gives out carbon dioxide and water

 - Blood carries oxygen to all parts of the body from the lungs.

 - When we exhale, the carbon dioxide-rich air follows the reverse route finally moving out through the nose as shown below.

 - Breathing takes place with the help of the intercostal muscles between the ribs and the diaphragm.
 When we breathe in, the intercostal muscles contract and the ribs are pushed outwards.
 The chest cavity becomes larger and the air rushes into the lungs.

 - During breathing out, the intercostal muscles relax and the ribs move inwards.
 The chest cavity shrinks and the air containing carbon dioxide is pushed out of the lungs.

 - Breathing rate : The number of times a person breathes in a minute is termed as the breathing rate.
 The normal breathing rate in adult at rest ranges from 12 to 20.